dineshloki2612/barra/README.md

 ## Status

-Barra is experimental.
+Barra is under development.
 The API may evolve as core interfaces are refined.